kiberStender/fpJS/README.md

 ## Monad

-~~A monad is just a monoid in the category of endofunctors~~ And here we have the hardest principle to understand from functional paradigm.
+~~A monad is just a monoid in the category of endofunctors~~ And here we have the hardest principle to understand the functional paradigm.
-Monads are one of the most generics set of structures in the functional world.
+Monads are one of the most general set of structures in the functional world.
 It can help you get rid of those voids you are used to:

 ```coffeescript
 class Monad extends Applicative